mpagels/react-document-ocr-scanner/README.md

 - simple upload images (taken with camera, or a scan)
 - Extract (german) text from scanned documents using OCR
 - Preview scanned documents and extracted text
+- everything is local (on vercel) integrated -> no external call to external packages on `CDN`s no scanned files/images & test are stored

 ## Technologies